Frequently Asked Questions

 Do you do therapy at home?
 Do you do home health?

-I am sorry we no longer do home visits unless your child is medically homebound.
+We’re sorry, we no longer offer visits in homes or daycares.
 All therapy will be in the office or in some cases via Telehealth on Zoom.
 Telehealth only applies if your child is a good candidate and requires your assistance remotely.

 Do you have a clinic on the westside?